DDSQ/csi_thesis/README.md

 csi
 ==============================

-thesis project.
 This project contains everything regarding a master thesis project.
-Subject is an investigation into differences between crime scene experts and novices based on eyetracking data.
-It is the final project for the master's in data science: Business and GGovernance
+Subject is an investigation into differences between crime scene investigators (experts vs novices) based on eyetracking data.

 Project Organization
 ------------